View recommendations on Tableau Mobile

-The lineage tool is powerful for understanding the relationships between all of the different data assets on your deployment.
-Now, you can not only see down to the sheet level, but also see dashboards.
+The lineage tool is powerful to understanding the relationships between all of the different data assets on your deployment.
+Now, you can see not only down to the sheet level, but also see dashboards.

-Data quality warnings make it possible to let users know when a data asset is flagged, whether because the data is under maintenance, it's stale or some other reason.
-With high visibility data quality warnings, you can not only let users know about the issue but make sure they don't miss it.
+Data quality warnings make it possible to let users know when a data asset is flagged, whether because the data is under maintenance, it's stale, or some other reason.
+With high visibility data quality warnings, not only let users know about the issue but make sure they don't miss it.

-From the External assets page, filter by connection type, certifications or data quality warnings.
+From the External Assets page, filter by connections type, certifications, or Data Quality Warnings.
 Get a better understanding of all the assets on your server or site.

 Oracle spatial support

 We’re expanding Tableau’s spatial database connections to make solving location-based questions easier than ever.
-You can now connect to tables in Oracle that contain spatial data and instantly visualise that data in Tableau.
+You can now connect to tables in Oracle that contain spatial data, and instantly visualize that data in Tableau.

 Esri web data connector

 You can now connect Tableau directly to your location data in Esri by simply entering an ArcGIS Server URL or GeoService API URL.
-Automated extract refreshes ensure that visualisations are always up to date and enable you to spend less time sourcing data and more time in analysis.
+Automated extract refreshes ensure that visualizations are always up to date, and enable you to spend less time sourcing data and more time in analysis.

 Open or upload workbooks on the web